-The decision is always a hard one and every winter it is a difficult decision that business owners and managers have to wrestle with.
-Making judgment calls based on weather predictions and road conditions before six in the morning isn’t an easy one.
-Managers often find themselves in a Catch-22, not wanting to lose employee productivity, but also not want to be putting staff members in dangerous situations.
-Safety is always priority.
+Managers often find themselves in a Catch-22, not wanting employee productivity to drop, but also not wanting staff to travel to work in heavy snow (safety is always a priority).
 However, if your office shuts completely down every time there’s inclement weather, it makes your business look unreliable and gives the competition an edge.

-Luckily technology has saved us and many of our clients over the years.
-Not only is Domain staff still productive when we have a delayed opening, but we were actually even MORE productive when we have a full snow day.
+Luckily, technology has saved us and many of our clients over the years.
+Not only is Domain staff still productive during delayed openings, but we’re actually even more productive when we have a full snow day.

-On a snow day there is no ambiguity as to what is expected of staff.
-Our office communication and server systems support remote work access, so staff is expected to be plugged in from home at the same time they would be in the office.
+On a snow day, there’s no ambiguity as to what is expected of staff.
+Our office communication and server systems support remote work access, and staff is expected to be plugged in from home at the same time they would typically be in the office.
 Theoretically, there should be no loss in productivity or gaps in availability throughout the entire day.
 We do recognize, of course, that shoveling driveways and building a snowman with the kids may break up the day here and there, but such is the woeful caveat to working remotely — we’re afraid you’ll just have to take one for the team.

 With a delayed opening, employees begin the day in limbo.
-You don’t know whether to start preparing for a commute that will take longer than normal or plan to be productive performing remote work at home.
-This means that very little work is accomplished for the first half of the day, as staff are worrying about what’s expected of them.
-Not only are staff unproductive during the delay, but they are also unproductive during their now slower and longer commutes – in still less than ideal conditions.
+You don’t know whether to start preparing for a commute that will take longer than normal, or plan to be productive performing remote work at home.
+This means very little work is accomplished for the first half of the day, as staff are worrying about what’s expected of them.
+Not only are staff unproductive during the delay, but they’re delayed even further during their commutes, which are now slower and longer due to potentially dangerous weather conditions.

-I still don’t know if the skeptic in me is faithful enough to fully believe the numbers.
-I feel like other metrics such as response time, company culture, equitable distribution of stress, etc. still need to be evaluated in order to account for the environment shift as well.
+Honestly, we still don’t know if we fully believe the numbers.
+Other metrics such as response time, company culture, equitable distribution of stress, etc. may still need to be evaluated in order to account for the environment shift as well.
 However, if employee productivity alone was the only metric we cared about, we would definitely have more snow days and less delayed openings.

-The big question is, has your company invested in technology solutions that will allow them to be productive when they are forced to work outside of the office?
-I’m not just talking about email access (although if your employees cannot access their email remotely, you’re way behind the curve).
-In order to be productive and work efficiently from any remote location, your employees need access to your company’s network folders, business critical software applications (CRM, company database, quoting system, practice management software, line-of-business application, etc.), phone system, email (as mentioned above), and other network collaboration/communication tools.
+The big question: has your company invested in technology solutions that will allow them to be productive when they work outside of the office?
+We’re not just talking about email access — although if your employees can’t access their email remotely, you’re way behind the curve.
+In order to be productive and work efficiently from any remote location, your employees need access to your company’s network folders, business critical software applications (CRM, company database, quoting system, practice management software, line-of-business application, etc.), phone system, email, and other network collaboration/communication tools.
 Not only do your employees need access to these tools, that access needs to be secure.

 In order to keep your employees productive, even on a snow day, Domain Computer Services is offering our personally developed Telecommuter Toolkit.
 By implementing the following technologies, your employees will enjoy secure universal access to all of their business critical data and communication tools.